Fish oil is one supplement that can boost performance in and out of the gym.

 - Egg yolks

 For a long time, studies and research have shown that fish oil can be quite beneficial for you.
 Whether it be for athletic performance or everyday living, fish oil provides those much-needed nutrients that are hard to find.
-Since your body cannot produce omega-3 fatty acids, it is imperative you get them from either a supplement or food incorporated into your diet.
+Since your body cannot produce omega-3 fatty acids, it is imperative you get them from either a supplement or food incorporated into your diet by taking any dietary supplement.
 The benefits are immense from boosting athletic performance, to promoting heart health, to improving mood, all of which play a role in having an efficient and effective workout to lose fat and build muscle.
 For bodybuilders who deplete their bodies of much needed nutrients to accomplish the goal of big gains and that toned physique, it is vital to use a supplement to re-charge the system.
 Fish oil is a great way to do so and is the perfect supplement to add into your daily routine.

 *Images courtesy of Envato

 - Jouris, Kelly B.; McDaniel, Jennifer L.; Weiss, Edward P. (2011).
 “The effect of Omega-3 Fatty Acid Supplementation on the Inflammatory Response to eccentric strength exercise”. (source)